Before You Start the Microchip Implant

 - Scan the animal for prior chipping.

-- Scan the new chip you will be implanting to verify serial number
+- Scan the new microchip you will be implanting to verify the microchip number.

 The Microchip Injection Site